-87 Judge Wald described one such presumption as requiring that Congress "signal[] its intention in neon lights."
+89 Judge Wald described one such presumption as requiring that Congress "signal[] its intention in neon lights."
 Patricia M. Wald, Some Observations on the Use of Legislative History in the 1981 Supreme Court Term, 68 IOWA L. REV. 195, 208 (1983).
 See generally pp. 206-14 of the article.
 See also William N. Eskridge, Jr. and Philip P. Frickey, Quasi-Constitutional Law: Clear Statement Rules as Constitutional Lawmaking, 45 VAND.
 L. REV. 593 (1992).

-88 Midlantic Nat'l Bank v.
+90 Midlantic Nat'l Bank v.
 New Jersey Dep't of Envt'l Protection, 474 U.S. 494, 501 (1986) (quoting Edmonds v.
 Compagnie Generale Transatlantique, 443 U.S. 256, 266-67 (1979)).

-89 Pennsylvania Pub.
+91 Pennsylvania Pub.
 Welfare Dep't v.
 Davenport, 495 U.S. 552, 563 (1990) (nonetheless finding that the statutory language plainly evidenced an intent to depart from past practice).
-See also Koons Buick Pontiac GMC, Inc. v.
-Nigh, 125 S. Ct.
-460, 468 (2004) (If Congress has intended to repeal a "longstanding" interpretation, it "likely would have flagged that substantial change").

-90 Rice v.
+92 Rice v.
 Santa Fe Elevator Corp., 331 U.S. 218, 230 (1947); Wisconsin Public Intervenor v.
 Mortier, 501 U.S. 597, 605 (1991).

-91 A statement asserting preemption or disclaiming intent to preempt must be clear not only as to preemptive intent, but also as to scope.
+93 A statement asserting preemption or disclaiming intent to preempt must be clear not only as to preemptive intent, but also as to scope.
 In International Paper Co. v.
 Ouellette, 479 U.S. 481 (1987), for example, the Court ruled that some aspects of state law were preempted in spite of a savings clause in the citizens suit provision of the Clean Water Act declaring that "nothing in this section" should be read as affecting an injured party's right to seek relief under any statute or common law.
-Other parts of the act outside of the citizens suit preemption of state law, various formulations of which are that state law must give way to federal law if there is a direct conflict between them, if implementation of state law would "frustrate congressional purpose," or if federal law has "occupied the field" of regulation.
+Other parts of the act outside of the citizens suit section were read as implying preemption.
+"Because we do not believe Congress intended to undermine this carefully drawn statute [leaving a source state responsible for control of point-source discharges within its boundaries] through a general savings clause, we conclude that the CWA precludes a court from applying the law of an affected state against preemption of state law, various formulations of which are that state law must give way to federal law if there is a direct conflict between them, if implementation of state law would "frustrate congressional purpose," or if federal law has "occupied the field" of regulation.
 These latter two categories lack precision, and, almost always, the surer course of legislative drafting is to spell out intended preemptive effect.

 In the same vein, the Court will not lightly infer that Congress has enacted legislation that restricts how states may constitute their own governments.
 In ruling that state judges are not "employees" for purposes of the Age Discrimination in Employment Act, the Court required a plain statement rule applicable to laws limiting the authority of the States to determine the qualifications of their most important government officials - an authority protected by the Tenth Amendment and by the Guarantee Clause.
-"This plain statement rule is nothing more than an acknowledgment that the States retain substantial sovereign powers under our constitutional scheme, powers with which Congress does not readily interfere."
+94 "This plain statement rule is nothing more than an acknowledgment that the States retain substantial sovereign powers under our constitutional scheme, powers with which Congress does not readily interfere."